I currently work for IBM at the TJ Watson research lab, New York. I am part of

 Drossopoulou, part of the SLURP

 group.
-My work has focussed on concurrent language primitives for object
+My work focussed on concurreny primitives for object

 sections with lock inference.
 I have been fortunate to work with Khilan Gudka on this subject.